 Glass Feature Wall Installation for Lobby Project

-Bringing to Life a Corridor
+Bringing a Corridor to Life

 Artworks in entrance areas or corridors can be cleverly utilised to build anticipation; this aspect is especially important to a spa, where visitors are being led towards a multi-sensory experience and relaxing environment.
 This textile feature wall artwork has a sculptural quality, which evokes a rippling flow of water, and references the abundance of water in the spa.
 Integrated lighting re-creates the effect of dappled light on water, animating the artwork through light and shadow.

 The tactile softness of textiles lends them to the welcoming and calming entrance of a spa, and provides a contrast to the sleek, cold materials used elsewhere in the spa's decoration.
-The techniques used by the artist also contribute a practical acoustic solution – this textile feature wall is highly sound absorbent, which cocoons the spa from outside noise and encourages tranquility.
+The techniques used by the artist also contribute a practical acoustic solution – this textile feature wall is highly sound absorbent, which cocoons the spa from outside noise and encourages tranquillity.

 Acoustic absorbing wall installation for Spa corridor created from textiles